florisoft/User.Manuals/WEBSERVICES/Pre Sales Clock (M65)/Pre Sales Clock Manual (M65).md

 <img src="Pre Sales Clock EN Media/StocksScreen.png">

-By default each newly created stock should be empty unless parcels are either manually or automatically added.
+By default each newly created stock should be empty unless parcels are added manually or automatically added.
 Later on in this manual the actual Clock Pre Sale stock will be filled with the products available on the respective locations of the auction.

 # 3. Creating suppliers